If you’ve been an early reader of Misfit Hustler, you know that I started a Headline Challenge.

 So where do we go from here?
 Well, here is a much, much more interesting challenge (for you and I):

-Write genuine, helpful content on this website for 100 days in a row for a minimum of 1 hour a day.
+Write genuine, helpful content on this website on a regular basis.

 No public tracking of this with a table of content, links and everything – that would be a waste of time – but this is my goal from today on.